georgeflanagin/zeus/README.md

   members of trustee.
 - Changes the ownership of `/home/zeus` to `root:trustee` with access `0750`, allowing trustees (of which zeus is one) to read but not write within the directory, except for `/home/zeus/tmp`.
-- Creates `/usr/local/libexec/zeus_wrapper_common.sh` which is a file that checks each command executed for safety.
+- Creates `/usr/local/libexec/zeus_wrapper_common.sh` a file that checks each command executed for safety.

 A couple of things to keep in mind.